i-VRESSE/bartender/docs/configuration.md

   must be present inside the uploaded archive.
 * Optionally, the non file form fields are validated against the JSON schema (version 2020-12) defined under the `input_schema` key.
-  Input schema should be of type object and with non nested string properties.
+  Input schema should be of type object and all its properties should be of type string.
 * Optionally, the `allowed_roles` key holds an array of role names, one of which a submitter should have.
   When key is not set or list is empty then any authorized user is allowed.
 See [Authentication](#authentication) how to set roles on users.
-* The application command should not overwrite files uploaded during submission as these might not be downloaded from location where application is run.
-* Optionally, the application can be annotated with a `summary` and `description`.****
+* Optionally, the application can be annotated with a `summary` and `description`.
   These will be shown in the OpenAPI specification and the interactive API documentation at <http://localhost:8000/api/docs>.